-Treatment with Dental Bridges
+Treatment with Dental Bridges in Succasunna, NJ

 Prior to treatment, Dr. Goldberg will assess your oral health to determine if you have enough healthy bone and gum tissue needed for this procedure.
 He will also take your goals and budget into account.

 Dental bridges are a restorative option that can be anchored by natural adjacent teeth or dental implants.
 When using existing teeth it is often necessary to place dental crowns for the most stable result.
-When used in conjunction with dental implants, dental bridges can be permanent, long-lasting replacements to missing teeth.
+When used in conjunction with dental implants, dental bridges can be permanent, long-lasting replacements for missing teeth.
 Dr. Goldberg’s dental expertise is rooted in restorative treatments using dental implants.
 He will ensure that the placement of implants is conducive to your needs.

 A removable dental bridge should be taken off and cleaned twice a day.
 Implant-secured dental bridges can be maintained like regular natural teeth.